tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-page.md

 title: "Response Page"
 linkTitle: "Response Page"
 date: 2021-03-29T12:15:39-05:00
 description: >
-  The Response page is a mandatory page and lets you show the result of the transaction to the payer.
-Our system redirects the payer to this page once the transaction has been performed.
-The data with the payment results is sent to your system via HTTP GET method.</br>This page is invoked for all the transaction states: approved, rejected, in validation, awaiting payment (for cash), etc.
+  The response page allows you to display the result of the transaction to the payer once it is completed.
+While this page is not mandatory for the transaction flow, it enhances the payer's experience by redirecting them back to your site.
+This page helps to complete the payment journey, but consider that the payer may close the checkout without visiting it.

+  The integration can send the payment result data via the HTTP GET method, and your platform can invoke the response page for all transaction states, including approved, rejected, in validation, and awaiting payment (for cash).

 weight: 20
 tags: ["subtopic"]